Email Batching for Productivity: How to Reclaim Hours of Lost Focus

 • People who batch email by self-interruption report higher productivity than those relying on alerts [5].

-• Email batching is most effective for workers with high email volume and in organizations where instant responses are not expected [6].
+• Email batching is most effective for people with high email volume and in settings where instant responses are not expected [6].

 • Batch email processing pairs naturally with batching similar tasks for compounding focus gains.